 Sep.
 2011- June 2012 Visiting Researcher, Munk School of Global Affairs, University of Toronto, Canada

 May - July 2010 Lecturer, Ontario College of Arts and Design University, Toronto, Canada

 2018-9 Arts and Cultural Exchange Program, Korea Foundation, USD 30,000

 2018 Research Fellowship, Academy of Korean Studies (AKS), Seoul, Korea

-2014-5 Co-applied with Nissim Otmazgin, Korea Foundation Research Grant, “Hallyu in the Middle East,” The Truman Institute and Institute of Hallyu Convergence Research of Korea University, South Korea
+2014-5 Co-applied with Nissim Otmazgin, Ingyu Oh, and Gil Sung Park.
+Korea Foundation Research Grant, “Hallyu in the Middle East,” The Truman Institute and Institute of Hallyu Convergence Research of Korea University, South Korea USD 20,000

 Articles in Peer-Reviewed Journals

-(forthcoming) “Gender Politics in Food Escape: Korean Masculinity in TV Cooking Shows in South Korea,” Journal of Popular Film and Television (Spring, 2019), 35 pages.
+(forthcoming, March 2019) “Gender Politics in Food Escape: Korean Masculinity in TV Cooking Shows in South Korea,” Journal of Popular Film and Television, 35 pages.